luvit/luvit.io/articles/luvit-reborn.md

 }

 The original luvit (started 2011 by Tim Caswell) was a node.js-like programming environment, but using Luajit instead of V8.
-Luvit 1.0 found it's niche in places like cloud monitoring and scripting on slower devices like Raspberry PIs.
+Luvit 1.0 found its niche in places like cloud monitoring and scripting on slower devices like Raspberry PIs.
 It had nearly identical APIs to node and thus was easy to learn for developers looking for something like node, but less memory hungry.